EJDiamond/Hangman/README.md

   1. As a returning visitor, I want to be able to play the game over and over without having repeated words.
   2. As a returning visitor, I want to be able to navigate through the game the same as the first time I played.
-  3. As a returning visitor, I want to be able to check highscores and try and beat them.
+  3. As a returning visitor, I want to be familiar with the game and use hints to help me solve the secret words.

 * Frequent User Goals: